aalamu/aalamu/README.md

 #### Hi, I'm Àlámú 👋

-I'm a software developer specializing in backend development and I can do frontend too.
+I'm a software developer specializing in backend development, I do Angular too.
-I studied Information Technology and I'm good at information research.
+I studied Information Technology.

 **Projects**

 - [Localizer](https://github.com/aalamu/localizer) - An Open Source (OS) library that allows you to localize your Java Application and APIs.

-#### 🎵 Hobbies & Interests

-- 🎧 I like listening to music, especially:
-  - Metal
-  - Pop
-  - Rock

 - 🌍 In my free time, I try to catch up with what's going on around the globe.
-I go out too 🙂.
 - 🕵️‍♂️ I support other collaborators on [Detective Z](https://github.com/aalamu/detective-z)
-- 🎬 I also love Western movies, they are my favorite!
-- 🎮 I play games little
+- 🕵️‍♂️ I work with Angular and Spring in building the new era social network
 - 🤖 I teach people the basics of AI, Internet usage, Microsoft Office, and web development.

 ## 🌱 Learning